saby/TypeScript/README.md

 ## How to use

-You've got a new file `tsconfig.json` in your project as result of previous command execute.
-This file is necessary to compile your `.ts` files to `.js` files.
-You can find out more information about it on [TypeScript site](https://www.typescriptlang.org/).
+You've got new files in your project as a result of previous command execute, there are `tsconfig.json` and `compile.js` These files are necessary to compile your `.ts` files to `.js` files.
+You can find out more information about `tsconfig.json` on [TypeScript site](https://www.typescriptlang.org/).

 Now it's simply to compile your project manually using command line:
 ```bash